Thought Leadership

 Will Real-Time Payments Finally be Within Reach for Fintechs?

-As businesses recognize the value of embedded finance in creating new revenue streams and boosting customer satisfaction, the market for this seamless integration of embedded finance is set to exceed $7 trillion over the next 10 years, doubling the combined value of the world's top 30 banks.
+As businesses recognize the value of embedded finance in creating new revenue streams and boosting customer satisfaction, the market for this seamless integration of embedded finance is set to exceed $250 billion over the next five years.

 Banking as a Service vs. Banking as a Platform